 Triple Crown Showdown Virtual Derby

 With all the unfamiliarity in our lives right now, many developments seem odd and at times surreal.
 I watch reports on those drawing parallels to World War II and the Great Depression as the last experiences on par with our current crisis.
+This year we will be watching a Triple Crown Showdown Virtual Derby.

 As most of you know, “the most exciting two minutes in sports” has been rescheduled for September 5, 2020.
 The postponement of the 146th running of the Kentucky Derby, the traditional gem we hold so dear, is a shock to the system.
 This has never occurred since its inception in 1875; making it the longest, continuously held sporting event in America!